Taking melatonin and zinc for sleep can save many people throughout the world from having to take dangerous sleep medications each night.

 There are several studies currently going on to ascertain more ways in which melatonin can treat various sicknesses.

 When you start to use a melatonin supplement for the first time, it is advised to start with a lower dosage such as 1mg to 3mg per night.
 When you are no longer able to sleep with these small doses, take a break from your melatonin supplement for a week or more and then begin again.

 This method is better than increasing the dose when a smaller dose seems to stop working effectively, to avoid a build-up of heavy doses before sleeping.
 If you consistently add more melatonin each day, your body will not respond well.

 Although I supplement with melatonin pretty much all year round, I normally prefer to take 3mg, every other night.

-There are many adequate melatonin supplements on the market, but I suggest you purchase the Nature Made Melatonin on Amazon.
+There are many adequate melatonin supplements on the market, but in my opinion the best melatonin supplement is: